ChrisLoui/ChrisLoui/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I am a "Third-year" Computer Science student at University of the Philippines.
-Currently a product owner of the developing team of foldery. <br>👯 I’m desperately looking for intenrship :><br>🤝 Co-Founder/Project Manager/Web Developer at "Folderly".
-I drove my team to deliver timely iterations and prioritize features based on user feedback, ensuring "Folderly" meets market demands and user expectations.<br> Check the project development updates here: [folderly.online](https://folderly.online/)
+🔭 Currently a 4th year student at University of the Philippines.<br>
+🏆 Best Product (FOLDERLY) - Appcon 2023
+📌 DEBMAC

 ## 🌐 Socials: